-Individual researchers, their Research Group, Department and the University as a whole, all benefit from making the outputs of research available open access.
+Individual researchers, Research Groups, Departments and the University as a whole all benefit from making the outputs of research available open access.

 DRO content is indexed by Google, Google Scholar and other web search services.
 Records with full-text should rank high in search results.
 Positioning depends partly on how many other web pages link to the DRO record.
-Providing the full-text attracts links and will promote your ranking.
+Providing the full-text attracts links and promotes your ranking.
 Social media can help too.
-Email the DRO Team 140 characters describing your output.
-We'll tweet about it for you.
+Email the DRO Team 140 characters describing your output and we'll tweet about it for you.

 University libraries spend millions of pounds each year on journal subscriptions.
 But even Harvard University declared it can't afford subscriptions to all the journals its researchers want to read.
 Therefore it may be incorrect to assume that every researcher whom you want to read your work has access.